 If I was to look ahead to the future, the only point in my life in which I can see myself deleting social media is when I am settled.
 This would look like having a set group of friends, and a family so as I wouldn’t need to be bothered by what’s happening with other people, because I have created the life that I want for myself.
 As a teen or even a young adult, this isn’t feasible because you are just beginning to form new connections and relationships with others.
 And unfortunately, this is primarily done through the internet.

-To ensure my mind is happy, I have gone through my Instagram account and unfollowed anyone who negatively affects my mood and followed people who share my interests and goals.
+To ensure my mind is happy, I have gone through my Instagram account and unfollowed anyone who negatively affects my mood.
+I now follow people who share my interests and goals.
 This way I have less chance of seeing things that would upset me or don’t align with my beliefs.

-‘The Social Dilemma’ does a great job of highlighting the downsides of social media, but what they neglect to do is emphasize all of the positives that stem from a world that is so connected.
+‘The Social Dilemma’ does a great job of highlighting the downsides of social media.
+However, what they neglect to do is emphasize all of the positives that stem from a world that is so connected.

-In the outbreak of the pandemic, social media helped families, sports teams, friends, and strangers all connect and come together as one.
+During the outbreak of the pandemic, social media helped families, sports teams, friends, and strangers all connect.
 It became a hub for human interaction that otherwise wouldn’t be there in the midst of a lockdown.

-Social media was crucial in providing a platform for Black Lives Matter protesters and getting more people involved in the US election.
+Social media was crucial in providing a platform for Black Lives Matter protesters.
+It also encouraged more people to get involved in the US election.
 Furthermore, it is a great place for inspiration and self-expression.

-It is key for teens and all people alike to balance their time spent on these platforms, and understand the good and the bad that can come from such powerful applications.
+It is key for teens and all people alike to balance their time spent on these platforms.
+Understanding the good and the bad that can come from such powerful applications is key.

-Personally, I don’t feel the need to change my social media habits, because I am able to put my phone down and be social, and I have almost no changes in mental health after being on Instagram and Snapchat.
+Personally, I don’t feel the need to change my social media habits, because I am able to put my phone down.
+I’ve found that I can still be social.
+I have almost no changes in mental health after being on Instagram or Snapchat.